sunnynguyen-ai/CS-499-Computer-Science-Capstone/code-review/index.md

 ## Code Review Video

-**Video Recording:** [Watch on YouTube](https://www.youtube.com/watch?v=39Q9laJJUco) (Unlisted - accessible via link)
+**Video Recording:** [Watch on YouTube](https://www.youtube.com/watch?v=39Q9laJJUco) (Unlisted - accessible via link only)

 **Duration:** 7-10 minutes
 **Date Recorded:** November 2025
 **Submitted:** Module 2 (Milestone 2-2)
+**Platform:** YouTube (Unlisted)

-> **Note for Portfolio Visitors:** This video is hosted on Brightspace (SNHU's learning management system) and requires institutional login access.
-The video was submitted for Module 2 coursework evaluation.
-A comprehensive written summary of findings is provided below.
+> **Note for Portfolio Visitors:** This video is hosted on YouTube with "Unlisted" visibility, meaning it is accessible to anyone with the link but is not searchable on YouTube or visible on public channel listings.
+No login required.
+A comprehensive written summary of findings is also provided below.

 > **For Employers/Recruiters:** If you would like to view the code review video, please contact me and I can provide alternative access or a detailed written analysis.